Santosh Subramaniam: Release and reception

 Santosh Subramaniam was released on 11 April 2008 during the Tamil New Year festival.
 Despite being released during the season of the Indian Premier League, it took a big opening and enjoyed a theatrical run of one hundred days due to positive critical reviews and favourable word of mouth.

+Box office

 The reception in the United Kingdom, comparatively for a Tamil film, was equally successful, entering the UK box office at number 40.
 The film collected in its first week of opening and earned a cumulative gross of £24,962 in its three-week box office run.

 Critical reception

 Pavithra Srinivasan of Rediff gave the film a rating of two and a half out of five; she called the film a "classy remake of the Telugu blockbuster Bommarillu (Toy-house), the movie is a love-story but it strives to be something even more".
 She stated that Ravi "performs with his usual flair", D'Souza's character "appears a little too good to be true, at first.
 But her character grows on you", and praised Prakash Raj's performance, saying that the role "was a cakewalk" for him.
 Malathi Rangarajan of The Hindu praised the music, locations and the main cast's performances, and wrote that in the film, "dull moments are rare, enjoyable ones aplenty".
 Sify said D'Souza's portrayal is "the soul of the film" and its "biggest strength"; the reviewer called Ravi's performance "mature" and Prakash Raj's "outstanding".